herrbert74/companies-house/README.md

 ### Technical highlights ###

 * 100% Kotlin.
-* Retrofit 2 with RxJava is used for networking and events.
+* Retrofit 2 with Coroutines is used for networking and events.
-* Unidirectional Data Flow architecture with MvRx from AirBnB.
+* Unidirectional Data Flow architecture with MVIKotlin.
 * Dagger 2 for easy testing.
 * Large part of the ViewModels are unit tested.
 * ConstraintLayout is used on Details screens.